LuxMiranda/herms/README.md

         herms view {index or "Recipe Name"}     view a particular recipe

         herms add                               add a new recipe (interactive)

+        herms edit {index or "Recipe Name"}     edit a recipe

         herms remove {index or "Recipe Name"}   remove a particular recipe